tonethar/IGM-330-Fall-2018/weekly/week-01A-notes.md

 * Check the *Content* section of mycourses.rit.edu for "done" in-class demo files
 * Check the mycourses.rit.edu dropboxes to see what is assigned and when it is due

-## VII.
+## VI.
 Presentation
 - [Course Overview (PDF)](https://github.com/tonethar/IGME-330-Master/blob/master/presentations/Course-Overview.pdf)

-## VIII.
+## VII.
 Today's topic - JavaScript/DOM Review & Demo

-- I. What is JavaScript?
+- 1. What is JavaScript?
   - https://developer.mozilla.org/en-US/docs/Web/JavaScript
   - Used on both the client-side and server-side to create interactive web applications
   - Weakly typed: